What to Expect

 - Sun hat

-- Silk or cotton sleeping liner – good for extra comfort with blankets and must be used in Rifugios
+- Silk sleeping liner (optional) – good for extra comfort with a blanket

 - Trekking scarf (buff)